 - be born into a family that smokes

 - have a mother who smoked during her pregnancy.

-Children of smokers are more likely to start smoking themselves and continue to repeat the cycle of their own experience.
+Children of smokers are more likely to start smoking themselves.

 - less likely to feel in control of their life